How to: Set up AWS PrivateLink

 2. Configure the VPC to include subnets in each availability zone (AZ).

-3. In the EC2 page of the AWS Console, select or create a load balancer.
+3. On the AWS Console's EC2 page, select or create a load balancer.

 4. Configure the NLB with the following settings: